return42/sphkerneldoc/linux_src_doc/include/linux/dmaengine_h.rst

 src_addr_widths
-    bit mask of src addr widths the device supports
+    bit mask of src addr widths the device supports Width is specified in bytes, e.g. for a device supporting a width of 4 the mask should have BIT(4) set.

 dst_addr_widths
     bit mask of dst addr widths the device supports

 directions
-    bit mask of slave direction the device supports since the enum dma_transfer_direction is not defined as bits for each type of direction, the dma controller should fill (1 <<
+    bit mask of slave directions the device supports.
-    <TYPE>) and same should be checked by controller as well
+    Since the enum dma_transfer_direction is not defined as bit flag for each type, the dma controller should set BIT(<TYPE>) and same should be checked by controller as well

 max_burst
     max burst capability per-transfer